gregwinton/paychex-timeclock/README.md

 The Simple Time Clock application was originally created as an exercise in an interview process for a job which offer failed to come through.
 But lest anything useful go to waste, I have decided to use it as a sample of my work.

-What I hope to convey through this example is both my approach to development, as evidenced both by the excellence in design, architecture, and code to which I aspire as well as the paper trail revealed in the git logs.
+Through this example I hope to convey my approach to development: both by the excellence in design, architecture, and code to which I aspire, and the methodical refinement of code and concept as evidenced in the git commit logs.
 I am passionate about software quality from high level design down through the nuts and bolts of implementation.

-I believe this codebase reveals some of that passion.
+I believe this codebase reveals at least some of that passion.

 Enjoy!